Dmarabito/Daniel-Marabito-s-Portfolio/C#/IntroToLogic/README.md

 # rectangle, calculates area and perimeter of a rectangle.
 # Circle, calculates the circumference and area of a circle with a given radius.
 # MathQuiz is a basic math quiz that tracks the number of correct answers given
+# RangeCheck takes input and categorizes it as average or not.